 Businesses must find ways to actively engage sales teams, or they risk losing top performers and building an underperforming team with a high turnover rate and low productivity.

-One of the reasons this is a challenge is that sales people spend a lot of time in the field, which can make them feel disconnected from life in office.
+One of the reasons this is a challenge is that sales people spend a lot of time in the field, which can make them feel disconnected from life in the office.
 As a result, they may miss out on the camaraderie that comes from spending time with teammates.

 Sales gamification is one way to combat that feeling of isolation among sales teams and actively engage and motivate team members to perform better through friendly competition.
 What’s more, businesses that have engaged employees see a 20 percent increase in sales.